 Proposed budget for year in question

-Custom benchmark data on salaries, benefits and tuition (important to shape a group similar to yours in enrollment, local CPI, endowment resources, grade level make up)
+Custom benchmark data on salaries, benefits and tuition (important to shape a group similar to yours in enrollment, local CPI, endowment resources, grade level make up, i.e. unless you're in Manhattan, San Francisco, DC, including schools in CPI outlier cities like them in your benchmarking will skew the data).

 Rules of Thumb